pytorch/pytorch/docs/source/sparse.rst

                           [4., 5., 6.]]), size=(2, 2, 2), nnz=3,
            layout=torch.sparse_csr)

-We currently offer a very simple version of batching where each component of a sparse format itself is batched.
-This also requires the same number of specified elements per batch entry.

-On the other hand, some data such as Graph embeddings might be better viewed as sparse collections of vectors instead of scalars and thus we provide dense dimensions.
+Dense dimensions: On the other hand, some data such as Graph embeddings might be better viewed as sparse collections of vectors instead of scalars.

 In this example we create a 3D Hybrid COO Tensor with 2 sparse and 1 dense dimension from a 3D strided Tensor.
 If an entire row in the 3D strided Tensor is zero, it is